SReject/widgets/messaging/readme.md

 ### ChatMessage(Object message)

-A ChatMessage event is sent whenever a user
+A ChatMessage event is sent whenever a user sends a message.
+When we receive a ChatMessage event, we broadcast it down to users.

 ## Methods